 The table below is a hypothetical illustration of the mathematical principles underlying the trust's investment strategy and the expected value of the Options on the Options Expiration Date.
-The amounts under "Hypothetical final distribution on Maturity Date per unit" and "Hypothetical return per unit" are net of all estimated fees and expenses.
+The amounts under 'Hypothetical final distribution on Maturity Date per unit' and 'Hypothetical return per unit' are net of all estimated fees and expenses.
 The illustration does not predict or project the performance of units, the trust or the trust's investment strategy.
 For an explanation of the Option computations, please refer to the discussion under "Principal Investment Strategy."

 The amount shown in the table below under "Estimated trust expenses per unit (over life of trust)" is only an estimate of the annual operating expenses per unit and based on an assumed trust's Inception Value on the trust inception date of \$10.000.
 The "Cash value per unit" is the amount of cash and/or cash equivalents per unit on the trust inception date.
 The "Sub-total per unit" is the sum of the "Net Payments on Options on Options Expiration Date" and the "Cash value per unit."
 The amount shown under "Hypothetical final distribution on Maturity Date per unit" is the sum of the "Sub-total per unit" minus "Estimated trust expenses per unit (over life of trust)."
-The amount shown under "Hypothetical return per unit on initial net asset value" is the "Hypothetical final distribution on Maturity Date per unit" divided by the net asset value per unit on initial public offering price - Fee Accounts" is the "Hypothetical final distribution on Maturity Date per unit" divided by the initial public offering price per unit for Fee Accounts, subject to a Wrap Fee.
-The amount shown under "Hypothetical return per unit on initial public offering price" is the "Hypothetical final distribution on Maturity Date per unit" divided by the initial public offering price per unit.
+The amount shown under "Hypothetical return per unit on initial net asset value" is the "Hypothetical final distribution on Maturity Date per unit" divided by the net asset value per unit on initial public offering price - Fee Accounts" is the "Hypothetical return per unit on maturity Date per unit" divided by the initial public offering price - Fee Accounts is the "Hypothetical return per unit on initial public offering price per unit" divided by the initial public offering price via the "Hypothetical return per unit on Maturity Date per unit" divided by the initial public offering price per unit divided by the initial public offering price per unit divided by the initial public offering price per unit."
+The amount shown under "Hypothetical final distribution on Maturity Date per unit" divided by the initial public offering price per unit on initial public offering price is the "Hypothetical return per unit on maturity Date per unit."
+The amount shown under the per unit divided by the initial public offering price per unit on initial public offering price" is the "Hypothetical return per unit on initial public offering price" is the "Hypothetical final distribution on Maturity Date per unit."
 Amounts are rounded for ease of understanding.
-The actual amounts that you receive or actual losses that you experience may vary from these estimates with the actual value of the Options on the Options Expiration Date, changes in expenses, if Options are otherwise terminated by the trust prior to expiration due to redemptions or otherwise, or a change in the proportional relationship of the Options based on the number of Option contracts.
+The actual amounts that you receive or actual losses that you experience may vary from these estimates with the ac